-For furniture/products intended for the Swedish market the producer must show compliance with the Packaging Ordinance (SFS 2018:1462) either via a certificate of registration to the FTI register, or, if it is unavailable, by the producer guaranteeing that the requirement on producer responsibility is met using in-house routines.
+For furniture/products intended for the Swedish market the producer must show compliance with the Packaging Ordinance (2022:1274) if producer responsibility for packaging is followed, either via membership certificates to approved producer responsibility organisations or, if it is unavailable, by the producer guaranteeing that the requirement on producer responsibility is met using in-house routines.

-^{} If the manufacturer does not use packaging material but instead uses blankets or similar which is reused, the requirement is not applicable.
+If the manufacturer does not use packaging material but instead uses blankets or similar which is reused, the requirement is not applicable.